openstax/corgi/README.md

 The CORGI Job Dashboard or "CORGI dashboard" consists of a front-end microservice and a backend microservice.
 The CORGI Dashboard acts mainly as a "queue" of jobs to be processed by the Enki Concourse pipeline.

 1. Backend - written using Python and the [FastAPI ASGI Framework](https://fastapi.tiangolo.com/).
-The backend API is used by the front-end and bakery to create, retrieve, or update job information.
+The backend API is used by the front-end and Enki pipelines to create, retrieve, or update job information.

 2. Frontend - written using [nuxt.js](https://nuxtjs.org/) and acts as the main dashboard interface of the CORGI system.
 You can see the list of jobs, create jobs, or abort a job that's in progress.
 Shows information pertaining to errors and status.